arbuthnot-eth/bravesite/README.md

 ## How It Works

 1. **DNS Mapping:**
-   When a user visits `https://<subdomain>.brave.site`, the Worker extracts `<subdomain>` and constructs the corresponding Unstoppable Domain: `<subdomain>.brave`.
+   When a user visits `https://<domain-or-subdomain>.brave.site`, the Worker extracts `<domain-or-subdomain>` and constructs the corresponding Unstoppable Domain: `<domain-or-subdomain>.brave`.

 2. **Unstoppable Domains API:**
+   The Worker queries the Unstoppable Domains API to resolve the domain.
+It first checks for a `browser.redirect_url` record.

+3. **Redirect Handling (New):**
+   If a `browser.redirect_url` is found in the domain's records, the Worker immediately issues an HTTP 302 redirect to that URL.
+This takes precedence over IPFS content.

+4. **IPFS Content Fetching:**
-   The Worker queries the Unstoppable Domains API to resolve the domain and fetches the associated IPFS content hash (from records like `dweb.ipfs.hash`, `ipfs.html.value`, or `crypto.IPFS.value`).
+   If no redirect URL is found, the Worker fetches the associated IPFS content hash (from records like `dweb.ipfs.hash`, `ipfs.html.value`, or `crypto.IPFS.value`).

-3. **IPFS Content Fetching:**
+5. **IPFS Content Delivery:**
-   The Worker attempts to fetch the content from multiple public IPFS gateways (Cloudflare, ipfs.io, dweb.link) with retry logic for resilience.
+   The Worker attempts to fetch the content from multiple public IPFS gateways (Cloudflare, ipfs.io, dweb.link) concurrently, using the first successful response.
+A fallback to sequential retries is in place for resilience.

-4. **Content Delivery:**
+6. **Content Serving:**
-   The fetched content is served directly to the browser with appropriate content-type headers, CORS, and caching.
+   The fetched IPFS content is served directly to the browser with appropriate content-type headers, CORS, and caching.

 ---

 ## Features

 - **Web2/Web3 Bridge:**
-  Access decentralized IPFS content from any browser using familiar URLs.
+  Access decentralized IPFS content or Web2 redirect URLs from any browser using familiar URLs.
+- **Redirect URL Support:**
+  If a `.brave` domain has a `browser.redirect_url` record, users will be seamlessly redirected, allowing for easy pointing to existing Web2 sites.
+- **Subdomain and Base Domain Support:**
+  Resolves both `yourdomain.brave.site` (to `yourdomain.brave`) and `sub.yourdomain.brave.site` (to `sub.yourdomain.brave`).
+- **Optimized IPFS Fetching:**
+  Uses `Promise.race` for faster IPFS gateway responses, with fallback to sequential retries.
+- **API Response Caching:**
+  Caches responses from the Unstoppable Domains API to improve performance for repeated requests.
 - **Multi-Gateway Resilience:**
   Tries several IPFS gateways and retries on failure for robust content delivery.
 - **No Plugins Required:**